-Phase A of the project has been completed successfully in July of 2018 with the Preliminary Requirements Review.
-Currently, the team is working towards the Preliminary Design Review in beginning of February 2019.
-The launch of SOURCE to low-earth orbit is scheduled for 2020.
+Phase B of the project has been completed successfully in March 2019 with the Preliminary Design Review.
+Currently, the team is working hard towards the Critical Design Review scheduled for February 2020.
+The launch of SOURCE to low-earth orbit is planned for 2021.

 Attitude Control System

 The Attitude Control System (ACS) is in charge of the pointing of the satellite.
 After the ejection out of the rocket it needs to stabilize the satellite.
 During later mission stages the solar panels need to be pointed towards the sun, the camera towards earth, the FIPEX sensors into the flight direction or the antenna towards the ground.